 There's an old saying that "politics makes strange bedfellows."
 Smart-growth advocates may have very different backgrounds and view the role of government very differently, but they share a common support for logical, efficient planning backed by state and local regulations that limit the costs on existing residents by development for new residents.
 The most ambitious planners suggest urban growth boundaries could be adopted by counties and cities that form metropolitan regions.
 Growth would be encouraged within the agreed-upon boundaries, and discouraged in rural areas.

-Ideally, development could be planned to steer housing and commercial construction to areas where the soils were relatively poor, preserving the most-valuable farmland.
+Planning could steer housing and commercial construction to areas where the soils were relatively poor, preserving the most-valuable farmland.
 Buffer zones between parcels intended for very different uses could be designed to minimize incompatible activities, so industrial plants are not built next to elementary schools and townhomes are not located next to dairy farms.

 More commonly in Virginia, individual developers are granted permission to subdivide parcels and the private sector determines what parcels will be developed, and when those parcels will be developed.
 Counties and cities have some controls via planning and zoning ordinances and building codes, but the leverage is limited.
 Under a legal doctrine known as the Dillon Rule (named for Judge John Dillon, an Iowa Supreme Court Justice), Virginia's local communities have no authority to control land use unless specifically granted that authority by the General Assembly.